freedomofpress/securedrop-docs/docs/admin/installation/install.rst

 Install SecureDrop on the servers
 =================================

 Now that the servers are prepared, you are ready to install and configure the SecureDrop server on them.
-Like all future administrative tasks, this is performed from the ``sd-admin`` VM on the Primary SecureDrop Workstation you prepared earlier.
+Like all future administrative tasks, this is performed from the ``sd-admin`` VM on the *Admin Workstation* you prepared earlier.

 .. _test_connectivity:

 Test Connectivity to Servers
 ----------------------------

 Having set up the firewall, you can plug the *Application Server* and the *Monitor Server* into the firewall.
-Your Primary SecureDrop Workstation should also be connected to the firewall.
+Your *Admin Workstation* should also be connected to the firewall.

 If you are using a setup where there is a switch on the LAN port, plug the *Application Server* into the switch and plug the *Monitor Server* into the OPT1 port.

-You should make sure you can connect from the Admin Workstation to both of the servers before continuing with the installation.
+You should make sure you can connect from the *Admin Workstation* to both of the servers before continuing with the installation.

 Open a terminal in ``sd-admin`` and verify that you can SSH into both servers, authenticating with your server administrator username (e.g. ``sdadmin``) and password: